-Founded in 2005, the MMCI is an ongoing "community of practice," now coordinated by AVAC that meets regularly by conference call and in person to anticipate and respond proactively to the communications challenges posed by the conduct of large-scale HIV prevention effectiveness trials in Africa and other resource-limited settings.
-Its members include the communications officers of all the organizations currently sponsoring clinical trials of microbicides and preexposure prophylaxis (PrEP) for HIV prevention; research networks; clinical trial investigators; site-level staff; and key advocacy networks working on HIV prevention.
+Founded in 2005, the MMCI is an ongoing "community of practice" that meets regularly by conference call and in person to anticipate and respond proactively to the communications challenges posed by the conduct of large-scale HIV prevention effectiveness trials in Africa and other resource-limited settings.
+Its members include the communications officers of all the organizations currently sponsoring clinical trials of microbicides and pre-exposure prophylaxis (PrEP) for HIV prevention; research networks-such as the HIV Prevention Trials Network (HPTN) supported by the Division of AIDS (DAIDS) of the U.S. National Institute of Allergy and Infectious Diseases (NIAID); clinical trial investigators; site-level staff; and key advocacy networks working on HIV prevention.